My First Time in Prison

 In an interview with Bark Magazine, Robert Wrinkle, a former offender and Freedom Tails trainer, said this when asked about what surprised him the most about the program:

 “The calm in the unit.
-When the first dog walked into this unit… Within a week, it was like the tension level dropped to about 50%.
+When the first dog walked into this unit… Within a week …the tension level dropped to about 50%.
 And the stress level.
 It was almost as if everybody had new conversation.
 I don’t know how else to say it.
 It just was a drastic change.
 You can even see when there’s no dogs in the unit, in the two-week span when we don’t have dogs sometimes, you can actually see the difference between the stress level and attitudes and everything.”

 During the same interview, Supervisor Cherry added, “Guys who aren’t involved in the program, they can pet the dogs when they see a green or yellow collar.
 And when they’re petting the dogs, you can see the smiles on their faces instead of frowns.
 It’s pretty amazing, really.”